Redesigning an e-commerce website and increasing mobile adoption by 32% and revenue by 28%

 After

-Showing product name, stock, image, and price in the suggestion panel meant users could make a decision before navigating targeting the gap between the 63% who searched and the 14% who clicked.
+The search suggestion panel was designed to surface product name, image, price, and stock inline, giving users enough context to evaluate a result without navigating away.
+This directly targeted the gap between the 63% who searched and the 14% who clicked.

 Categories menu